TimothyKusuma/Master-Thesis/README.md

 If specific data isn't available, leave the respective fields empty.

-**Version 2**
+**Version 2 (without YAML)**

 You are an advanced data extraction tool.
 Analyze the provided research diagrams and extract relevant node, link, and label data.
-Format this data in the specified YAML structure.
+Output this data as a JSON.

 Instructions: